marcomarino123/magnopy/docs/source/user-guide/methods/uvn-rf.rst

   * .. include:: page-notations/rotations.inc
   * .. include:: page-notations/exchange-tensor.inc

-Magnopy assumes that the ground state spin arrangement follows a spiral conical configuration, where the cone axis is defined by the unit vector :math:`\ket{n}`.
+Magnopy assumes that the ground-state spin arrangement follows a spiral conical configuration, where the cone axis is defined by the unit vector :math:`\ket{n}`.
 Eventually, the program rotates every atomic spin to make it collinear to :math:`\ket{n}` and quantizes the spin vectors along :math:`\ket{n}`.